Proudly serving Kentucky including Lexington, Frankfort & Nearby

 We Do Street Creep Repair In Kentucky!

-We serve the Richmond, Lexington, Georgetown, area, nearby areas such as Nicholasville, Frankfort, Danville, Shelbyville, Berea, Middlesboro, Somerset, and the surrounding regions.
+We serve the Richmond, Lexington, Georgetown, area, nearby areas such as Nicholasville, Frankfort, Winchester, Danville, Shelbyville, Berea, Middlesboro, and the surrounding regions.
 To schedule an appointment, contact us by phone or e-mail today!

 At The Basement Doctor of Central Kentucky, we have reliable solutions for repairing street creep damage to your foundation.
 To help you decide if our solutions are right for you, we offer free written street creep repair quotes throughout our KY service area.